fmorriso/Pyton-Pet-Store/README.md

 A pet store written in Python, not a pet store that currently sells pythons.

+The classes use both:
+* @dataclass - to simplify creation of Pet and PetStore objects.
+* @dataclass_json - to simplify converting instances of Pet and Petstore to JSON.

 ## Tools Used

 | Tool     |  Version |